Russian Orthodox Church Outside of Russia: Reconciliation talks

 In 2003 President Vladimir Putin of Russia met with Metropolitan Laurus in New York.
 In May 2004, Metropolitan Laurus, the Primate of the ROCOR, visited Russia participating in several joint services.
 In June 2004, a contingent of ROCOR clergy met with Patriarch Alexey II.

 After a series of six reconciliation meetings, the ROCOR and the Patriarchate of Moscow, on June 21, 2005, simultaneously announced that rapprochement talks were leading toward the resumption of full relations between the ROCOR and the Patriarchate of Moscow.
 They said that the ROCOR would be given autonomous status.

-While Patriarchate Alexy said that the ROCOR would keep its property and fiscal independence, and that its autonomy would not change "in the foreseeable future", he added that "Maybe this will change in decades and there will be some new wishes.
-But today we have enough concerns and will not make guesses.”
+While Patriarch Alexy said that the ROCOR would keep its property and fiscal independence, and that its autonomy would not change "in the foreseeable future", he added that "Maybe this will change in decades and there will be some new wishes.
+But today we have enough concerns and will not make guesses."

 On May 12, 2006, the general congress of the ROCOR confirmed its willingness to reunite with the Russian Orthodox Church.
 The latter hailed this resolution as:

 "an important step toward restoring full unity between the Moscow Patriarchate and the part of the Russian emigration that was isolated from it as a result of the revolution, the civil war in Russia, and the ensuing impious persecution against the Orthodox Church."

 In September 2006, the ROCOR Synod of Bishops approved the text of the document worked out by the commissions, an Act of Canonical Communion.
 In October 2006, the commissions met again to propose procedures and a time for signing the document.
 The Act of Canonical Communion went into effect upon its confirmation by the Holy Synod of the Russian Orthodox Church; the Act is based on a previous resolution of the Holy Council of Bishops of the Russian Orthodox Church, On the Relationship with the Russian Orthodox Church Outside of Russia, held in Moscow on 3–8 October 2004, as well on the Synod of Bishops of the ROCOR's resolution Regarding the Act on Canonical Communion take at the Council of Bishops of the Russian Orthodox Church Outside Russia held in San Francisco on 15–19 May 2006.